An Infinite Transitivity Theorem: Existence of P-states

-\begin{thm} Both of the following statements are relatively consistent with ZFC. \begin{enumerate} \item For every nonunital $A$ with a $\sigma$-unit of projections, there exist $2^\mathfrak{c}$-many inequivalent P-states $\varphi$ on $\mathscr{Q}(A)$. \item For every nonunital $A$ with a $\sigma$-unit of projections, there exist no P-states on $\mathscr{Q}(A)$. \end{enumerate} \end{thm}
+\begin{thm} Both of the following statements are relatively consistent with ZFC. \begin{enumerate} \item For every nonunital, $\sigma$-unital $A$ admitting a scalar sub-$\sigma$ sequence, there exist $2^\mathfrak{c}$-many inequivalent P-states $\varphi$ on $\mathscr{Q}(A)$. \item For every nonunital, $\sigma$-unital $A$ admitting a sub-$\sigma$ sequence, there exist no P-states on $\mathscr{Q}(A)$. \end{enumerate} \end{thm}

 \begin{proof} For (1), under the continuum hypothesis, there are $2^\mathfrak{c}$ RK-inequivalent selective ultrafilters (which are P-points) on $\mathbb{N}$, so the map $\varphi:\beta\mathbb{N}\setminus\mathbb{N}\hookrightarrow P(\mathscr{Q}(A))$ in \ref{stoneinj} produces $2^\mathfrak{c}$ inequivalent P-states.